kutay-celebi/sentency/README.md

 - Search for the word
 - Add the word to the learning list
 - Make a sentence with the word
-- Sec the difficulty of the word
+- Select the difficulty of the word
 - Regularly review the words in the list

 # Roadmap